 Following the COVID-19 pandemic, our workers face unique challenges including burnout, stress, compassion fatigue, emotional exhaustion, and vicarious trauma.
 On top of this shared burden is our personal baggage that varies with the diverse make up of our workforce.
 Race, age, religion, gender, sexual orientation, and all the layers of diversity intersect and impact how we navigate our day to day.
 The work environment plays a key role in how an employee copes with the daily demands of their workday and living in today’s society.

 How are we meeting the unique needs of our workers?
 How are we shaping our environments so that each employee is seen, heard, valued, and respected for their authentic selves?
 What practices are in place to encourage psychological safety for our employees?
-By incorporating the practice of Cultural Humility into our overall work culture, we can build a mentally healthy work environment that is supportive of staff from diverse populations.
+By incorporating the practice of Cultural Humility into our overall work culture, we can build a mentally healthy work environment that is supportive of all staff.

 By attending, you will: